samuelssnider/rails-engine/README.md

 Start Up (From the console on a UNIX machine)

-* This readme assumes you have some prior setup on your machine, if this is not the case, this tutorial should help you with installing git, bundler, homebrew and ruby:
+* This readme assumes you have some prior setup on your machine, if this is not the case, this tutorial should help you with installing the gems for git, bundler, homebrew, rbenv and ruby:

 ** http://backend.turing.io/prework/environment_setup_prework